lsretailomni/lsmag-two/docs/DEVELOPMENT.md

 - It might be useful to use the automatic conversion tools at https://github.com/magento/code-migration to convert an old Magento1 installation with our modules and base the new code on the converted file.
 As there are a lot of changes in Magento2, you can probably only re-use the general logic from the old module, not any actual code without changes.

-- If you are working on the InstallData class of a module and want to re-run the install method, drop the appropriate line from the setup_module table and run bin/magento setup:upgrade.
+- If you are working on the InstallData class of a module and want to re-run the install method, drop the appropriate line from the `setup_module` table and run `bin/magento setup:upgrade`.

+- After switching branches or changing the signature of a constructor, you will probably need to run `bin/magento setup:di:compile` again.
+If you switch to a branch where one of the modules specifies a lower version than the previous one (inside `etc\module.xml`), you need to either uninstall the module and install it again (`bin/magento module:uninstall module && bin/magento module:install module`) or manually edit the database table `setup_module` (which might break things).

 ## Conversion Notes